axiomhq/do11y/docs/get-started.md

 ## Create API token

-Do11y needs an ingest-only token scoped to the dataset you have just created.
+Create an ingest-only token scoped to the dataset you have just created.
 Ingest-only tokens can write data but cannot read it, which makes them safe to embed in client-side scripts.

-1. Click ⚙️ **Settings > API Tokens**.
+1. In Axiom, click ⚙️ **Settings > API Tokens**.
 1. Click **New API token**.
 1. Name your API token.
 1. In the **Dataset Access** section, select **Allow ingest access to specific datasets only** and select the dataset you have created for Do11y.
 Don't select any other datasets.